 Salmon, and fish in general, can be tricky to get just right.
 Oftentimes, it can end up being overcooked and dry.
 I really like how this salmon air fryer recipe turns out.

-By air frying the salmon, you can have a delicious fish dinner with minimal prep.
+You can have a delicious fish dinner with minimal prep by air frying the salmon.
 The bold flavors of this air fryer blackened salmon come from the Cajun-style spice rub, but you can use your choice of seasonings and just stick to the rest of the recipe.

 Air frying salmon is also a great option when you’re only cooking for one or two people.
 You don’t need to heat up the oven for such a small quantity of food.